MicroQuick Particle Scanner installed at University of Heilbronn

 During the initial start-up, ambient conditions were measured in the production hall and the laboratory with particle traps and a brief instruction manual was written for subsequent users.

 Another project included using the MicroQuick particle scanner to set up a cleanliness analysis following VDA 19.
-In this, blank values were determined, and decay curves generated and particle distributions of variably cleaned components and results of multiple studies compared.
+In this, blank values were determined, decay curves were generated and particle distributions of variably cleaned components and results of multiple studies were compared.
 One student used the scanner as part of his thesis to compare the cleanliness results of components rinsed in different product carriers.
 With his work, the student was able to participate in the round-robin test organized by the CEC.

 Starting in the coming winter semester, engineering students at the University of Heilbronn will cooperate with business students of the University of Esslingen on the funded project ANOPIT (analysis and optimization of a process chain for industrial parts cleaning).
 A team at the University of Esslingen produces the components.
 It takes care of the cost accounting for the cleaning and analysis, which a team at the University of Heilbronn conducts.
 The project’s content is, on the one hand, the cleaning technology and, on the other hand, the communication between persons of different disciplines.